 Technical analysis is the oldest method for analyzing market behavior.
 It is defined by Murphy (1999) as the study of market action, primarily through the use of charts, for the purpose of forecasting future price trends.
 The term 'market action' includes three main sources of information available to the technician: price, volume and open interest.
 Béchu and Bertrand (1999) distinguish three categories of technical analysis.
 Traditional analysis is entirely based on the study of charts and the location of technical patterns like the Head and Shoulders pattern.
 Modern analysis is composed of more quantitative methods like moving averages, oscillators, etc. The third category, qualified as philosophical, has the ambition to explain more than the overall market behavior.
-The most known example is the famous Elliot wave theory (for more details see Prost and Prechter, 1985) which assumes that every price movement can be decomposed into eight phases or waves: five impulse waves and three corrective one.
+One of the most famous examples is the Elliot wave theory (for more details see Prost and Prechter, 1985) which assumes that every price movement can be decomposed into eight phases or waves: five impulse waves and three corrective ones.

 In this paper, we focus on the traditional approach of technical analysis and particularly on chart patterns.
-This patterns have been studied, among others, by Levy (1971), Osler (1998), Dempster and Jones (1998a), Chang and Osler (1999) and Lo, Mamaysky, and Wang (2000) who have mainly focused on the profitability of trading rules related to chart patterns and also on the informational content that could generate such patterns.
-All these investigations conclude to the lack of profitability of these technical patterns.
+These patterns have been studied, among others, by Levy (1971), Osler (1998), Dempster and Jones (1998a), Chang and Osler (1999), and Lo, Mamaysky, and Wang (2000) who have mainly focused on the profitability of trading rules related to chart patterns and also on the informational content that could generate such patterns.
+All these investigations conclude to the lack of profitability of technical patterns.
 However, Lo, Mamaysky, and Wang (2000) find that these patterns present an informational content that affect stock returns.

-More precisely we investigate twelve chart patterns in the Euro/Dollar foreign exchange market.
+We investigate twelve chart patterns in the Euro/Dollar foreign exchange market.
 Currency markets seem especially appropriate for testing technical signals because of their very high liquidity, low bid-ask spread, and round-the-clock decentralized trading (Chang and Osler, 1999).
-Our empirical evidence is built on high frequency data so that we don't reject the market efficiency hypothesis.
-Information takes a minimum of time to be incorporated into price, in such a way that the market could be inefficient for a short time interval (Chordia, Roll, and Subrahmanyam, 2002).
+As our empirical evidence is built upon high frequency data, we rather focus on the speed of convergence to market efficiency than on the hypothesis of market efficiency per se.
+As argued by Chordia, Roll, and Subrahmanyam (2002), information takes a minimum of time to be incorporated into prices so that markets may be at the same time inefficient over a short-time (e.g. 5-minute) interval and efficient over a longer (e.g. daily) interval.